scaffops/python/README.md

 1. Change directory to your project:

        cd path/to/project

-3. Run the following command:
+2. Run the following command:

        copier copy --trust --vcs-ref HEAD gh:bswck/skeleton .

-4. Answer the questions.
+3. Answer the questions.
-5. Allow copier to overwrite all files.
+4. Allow copier to overwrite all files.
-6. Patch your files (changes were locally reverted for your convenience).
+5. Patch your files (changes were locally reverted for your convenience).
    Be sure that the codebase is not lost but files maintained by skeleton are updated.
-7. Run the following command:
+6. Run the following command:

-       poe sync
+       poe bump

-8. Happy coding!
+7. Happy coding!

-## Update your project
+## Bump the version of skeleton in your project

-    poe sync
+    poe bump

 Or, for more verbosity:

-    poe sync HEAD
+    poe bump HEAD

 You might use a [ref](https://www.atlassian.com/git/tutorials/refs-and-the-reflog) different than HEAD, up to you.